+His patients may understand this to mean 30 – 50% of their own sexual encounters will be problematic, and refuse the drug.
 But the psychiatrist actually means that of every 10 patients taking the drug, three to five will experience a sexual problem at some stage.
 Explaining it this way, he finds his patients are less concerned about the risk.

 The SMC’s Expert Database lists 3000 scientists who are expert in their field and willing to talk to the media.
 Contact the SMC if you are looking for an expert.

-Perched on the edge of the Pacific ‘Ring of Fire’, New Zealand sits in the most seismic region in the world, making volcanic eruptions, earthquakes and tsunamis potentially the most dangerous natural hazards we face.
+Perched on the edge of the Pacific ‘Ring of Fire’, New Zealand sits in the most seismic region in the world, making volcanic eruptions, earthquakes and tsunamis the most dangerous natural hazards we face.

 Newsrooms have well-tested procedures for covering natural disasters that involve them working with emergency services and Civil Defence to get accurate information out to the public quickly.
 But hundreds of scientists around the country are involved in monitoring for natural hazards, managing disasters and helping prepare us for when the big one hits.

 Having assisted the media cover the science-related angles of disasters like the Canterbury earthquakes, the Rena oil spill and the Fukushima nuclear incident, the SMC has extensive experience in responding to disaster.
 We can assist you when you need experts to put events in context.
 The organisations listed below are some of the main sources for science-related information on disasters.